FormerLurker/ArcWelderLib/readme.md

 See the [firmware compensation](#firmware-compensation) section for more info.

-If you are running Marlin 2.0, or a fork of Marlin 2.0, Smoothieware, or Prusa Buddy (for the Prusa Mini), you will want to add the --g90-influences-extruder like so:
+If you are running Marlin 2.0, a fork of Marlin 2.0, Smoothieware, or Prusa Buddy (for the Prusa Mini), you will want to add the --g90-influences-extruder like so:
 ```
 {path_to_arc_welder_here}\ArcWelder.exe --g90-influences-extruder
 ```